-- Have an odour to your discharge
+- Have an odour or increased unusual discharge

 How to tell if your IUD is still in place

 The IUD has 2 thin threads which hang down slightly from your womb which you should be able to feel at the top of your vagina.
 Whoever fits your IUD will teach you how to feel for these threads.
-It’s recommended to check that the IUD is in place a few times in the first month, then after each period.
+It’s recommended to check that the IUD is in place a few times in the first month, then at least after each period.